When you first pick up your hedgehog, it may have its spines erect, and it may make some defensive noises.

-- It is a sign that your hedgehog is threatened and scared, nervous, or possibly unhappy.
+It is a sign that your hedgehog is feeling threatened and scared, nervous, or possibly unhappy.

 Big Scaredy Cats

-- So, it is quite natural for the hedgehog to be scared or nervous; the huffing and puffing noises are an attempt to scare you away.
+So, it is quite natural for ahedgehog to be scared or nervous; its huffing and puffing noises are an attempt to scare you away.

-- Hedgehogs still have many of their wild instincts—including a fear of potential predators (and this includes humans!) due to the fact that they have a limited defense system and poor eyesight.
+Hedgehogs still have many of their wild instincts—including a fear of potential predators (and this includes humans!) because their defenses and eyesight are limited.

-- Until your hedgehog knows who you are and that you have good intentions, it is simply trying to communicate its uncertainty with you.
+Until your hedgehog knows who you are and that you have good intentions, it is simply trying to communicate its uncertainty about you.

-- When you take your hedgehog from its home and move it to a new environment, it has to relearn that it is safe in the new surroundings.
+When you take your hedgehog from its home and move it to a new environment, it must relearn that it is safe in the new surroundings.

-- Keep in mind that your hedgehog may have woken up and therefore be uncertain of its surroundings.
+Keep in mind that your hedgehog may have just woken up, and it may be uncertain of its surroundings.

-- Daytime for us is actually the middle of the night for your hedgehog.
+Daytime for you is actually the middle of the night for your hedgehog.

-- Listen to your hedgehog’s “language” and watch the way you handle your hedgehog to see what causes it to increase its shyness.
+Listen to your hedgehog’s “language” and watch the way you handle it to see what its shy about.

-- Breeders don’t encourage glove use, but if you need gloves to pick up your hedgehog with confidence, it is better to use gloves rather than making both of you more nervous.
+Breeders don’t encourage glove use, but if you need gloves to pick up your hedgehog with confidence, it is better to use them than to make both of you more nervous.